arkeldi/1.Client-Server-IPC-using-Named-Pipes/README.md

 The client has to send properly-formatted messages to the server using a communication protocol that the server defines to implement this transfer functionality.

+The code analysis documents I have attached go into depth of the program.

 **Tasks**

 - [ ] Run server as a child of the client